I-rocha/KNN-Using-BagOfWords/README.md

 6. Creating single BOW for training
 7. Creating Multiple -in my case, 2- Bag of Word (MBOW)
 8. Applying KNN

-Note: There is no need to remove stop words from test, since test can have noise and the AI should
+Note: There is no need to remove stop words from test, since test can have noise and the AI should be capable of deal with it

 ## Data